 Offstreet pavements do not have the advantage of the kneading action.
 The surface layers of off-road pavements are under continuous attack from the weather and other destructive elements, eventually developing minor surface cracks.
 It is logical to conclude that off-street pavements can be preserved by a protective sealcoating that resists the attack of elements that destroy the asphalt anyway.

 Currently, there are 2 types of sealcoating materials – those made from refined coal tar and those made from asphalt.
-Blackjack Paving recommends a refined coal tar sealcoat.
+Atlanta seal coating experts, Blackjack Paving, recommends a refined coal tar sealcoat.
 Refined coal tar molecules have a closed ring or aromatic structure with a minor degree of un-saturation.
 This molecular structure doesn’t allow the elements of weather to affect the property of coal tar.

 They act as a tough barrier for asphalt surfaces.
 The asphalt emulsions do not provide the resistance to color fading, salts, and petrochemicals such as, oils, fats, grease, and solvents such as the refined coal tar.